KeanuVentura/CookingUpInsights/README.md

 > “Every second counts”
 > — *The Bear*

-“Every second counts”
-— *The Bear*

 ## Introduction

+> “Every second counts”
+> — *The Bear*

+In the stressfull and exacting world of cooking, time, ingredients, preparation, and other factors all play a crucial role in determining the outcome of a dish.
+In this project, I'm going to explore

 **Question**: _What is the relationship between the cooking time and average rating of recipes?_